JustinRHudson/Milky_Seas/README.md

 ## Plain Language Summary

 Bioluminescence (the ability of living beings to emit light) comes in many forms, some examples would be the glow emitted by fireflies, the lure of an anglerfish, and even some types of jellyfish.
-All of these types of bioluminescence happen quickly fractions of a second to maybe a couple minutes and are limited to the area immediately around whatever is emitting the light.
+All of these types of bioluminescence happen quickly, fractions of a second to maybe a couple minutes and are limited to the area immediately around whatever is emitting the light.

 Milky Seas are a rare form of bioluminescence where the ocean will glow for days to months at a time over a region hundreds of miles wide.
 This phenomena has captured the imagination of scientists, sailors, explorers, and writers for hundreds of years.
-Jules Verne wrote this about them in his classic novel ***20,000 Leagues Under The Sea***:
+Jules Verne wrote this about them in his classic novel ***20,000 Leagues Under The Sea*** in 1869:

 > Near seven o'clock in the evening, the Nautilus lay half submerged, navigating in the midst of milky white waves.
 As far as the eye could see, the ocean